-In Grade 7 we do the ground work for the IGCSE course that starts in Grade 8.
-In Grade 9 and 10, our students complete the Cambridge IGCSE course in Extended Mathematics with approximately 50% of students also taking the Additional Mathematics paper.
+In Grade 7, we do the groundwork for the IGCSE course that starts in Grade 8.
+In Grades 9 and 10, our students complete the Cambridge IGCSE course in Extended Mathematics, with approximately 50% of students also taking the Additional Mathematics paper.
 Students in Grade 11 and Grade 12 study the IB Diploma course and have the choice of doing one of three Mathematics courses.
-Students will have the opportunity to apply for a new set of courses from 2020 onwards.
-The course on offer are:
+The courses on offer are:

 Our Approach to Learning

 Our emphasis is on building skills in Mathematics based on a thorough understanding of mathematical principles and their application.
-Students are encouraged to undertake their own investigations under the guidance of their teacher, devise their own strategies for problem-solving, and raise questions relating to mathematical concepts and methods.
-Students are mathematically active: mathematics-based investigations, which develop their skills as well as their mathematical initiative and problem-solving, give students the opportunity to explore their mathematical curiosity.
+Students are encouraged to undertake their investigations under their teacher's guidance, devise their problem-solving strategies, and raise questions relating to mathematical concepts and methods.
+Students are mathematically active: mathematics-based investigations, which develop their skills and their mathematical initiative and problem-solving, allow students to explore their mathematical curiosity.

-Our students may work individually, in groups or work collaboratively in problem-solving tasks and these occur in many different contexts such as competitions, projects, presentations, as well as more traditional group and individual tasks.
-Students are encouraged to use technology – as well as computers and web-based mathematical activities, Graphic Calculators are used from Grade 8 because their use allows students to explore mathematical relationships more efficiently and transparently.
+Our students may work individually, in groups or collaboratively in problem-solving tasks.
+These occur in different contexts, such as competitions, projects, presentations, and traditional group and individual tasks.
+Students are encouraged to use technology – as well as computers and web-based mathematical activities; Graphic Calculators are used from Grade 8 because their use allows students to explore mathematical relationships more efficiently and transparently.

-In this way, the conventional content of Mathematics is used as a basis to help students achieve the outcomes noted above.
-Our students will, of course, become proficient in the traditional topics in Mathematics, but these are vehicles for promoting mathematical thinking rather than being laboured over for its own sake.
+This way, the conventional content of Mathematics is used to help students achieve the above outcomes.
+Our students will, of course, become proficient in the traditional topics in Mathematics, but these are vehicles for promoting mathematical thinking rather than being laboured over for their own sake.